chpc-tech-eval/chpc24-scc-nationals/pennylane/README.md

 The [Variational Quantum Eigensolver](https://www.youtube.com/watch?v=YtepXvx5zdI) (VQE) is one of the flagship algorithms for quantum chemistry which utilizes the [Rayleigh-Ritz Method](https://en.wikipedia.org/wiki/Rayleigh%E2%80%93Ritz_method) where near-term quantum computers are trained to determine the ground-state of a given molecule.

 You do not need to worry about the details of the implementation, but the VQE Algorithm takes (i) a molecular Hamiltonian and a parametrized circuit preparing the quantum state of the molecule as inputs.
+The **Cost Function** is then defined as the expectation value of the Hamiltonian in the initial trial state.
+Performing an iterative minimization of this cost function is the how we obtained the desired ground state, using a classical optimizer which leverages a quantum computer to calculate the gradient of the cost function at each optimization step.

+The following Python script calculates the total en

 and save the following as a `lightning_qubit.py`